hamzanasir08/CS22075_AI_Lab/README.md

-# EasyNN_AI_Lab
+# CS22075_EasyNN_AI_Lab
-This repository contains practical implementations and OEL files of Artificial Intelligence.
+This repository contains practical implementations and OEL files of Artificial Intelligence of CS-22075.